8 Essential Foot Care Tips for Improved Health in Seniors

 To keep aging feet healthy and reduce the risk of health issues indirectly caused by foot problems, use these 8 essential senior foot care tips.

-1. Keep feet clean
+1. Keep their feet clean

-Making a regular habit of simple foot wipedowns with warm water, soap, and a washcloth will do the trick.
+Making a regular habit of simple foot wipe-downs with warm water, soap, and a washcloth will do the trick.
 And if done at night, it can even promote relaxation prior to sleep.

-2. Moisturize feet
+2. Moisturize the feet

-Dry skin is more prone to cracking, flaking, and breaking which is why moisturizing is so important for preventing open foot sores, especially for older adults whose skin is drier.
+Dry skin is more prone to cracking, flaking, and breaking, which is why moisturizing is so important for preventing open foot sores, especially for older adults whose skin is drier.

 Foot lotions should be applied after feet have been thoroughly washed and dried.
 That locks in moisture and helps keep skin soft and supple.